mwojnars/hypertag/docs/index.md

 <div 更車-賈滑=""></div>
 ```

-A name that satisfies the broader, XML-inspired rule of naming attributes,
+A name that satisfies the broader, XML-like rule of naming attributes,
 but not the previous one for regular identifiers, is called _irregular_.

 In hypertag definition blocks, names of formal attributes must be regular.
 Otherwise,
-it would be impossible to refer and make use of such attributes inside hypertag's
+it would be impossible to refer to and make use of such attributes inside hypertag's
 definition body.

 However, when a tag is implemented in Python, as an ([external tag](#external-tags)),